Financial assistance from Dallas County Salvation Army.

 - Housing – Get information on resources such as affordable housing, or the section 8 housing voucher program which can be used to help pay rental expenses.
 Some apartments focus on meeting the needs of seniors.
 Read more senior housing vouchers.

 - The Salvation Army also operates Cooling Stations across Dallas.
 The community centers and shelters across the county will all provide a place to go to escape the summer heat.
 People of all backgrounds are encouraged to stop by, cool off in an air-conditioned facility, and maybe even pick up a free fan, as available.

 - School supplies - This is offered for children and teenagers that are returning to school.
-Having backpacks, shoes, and other supplies is important, so some free items may be offered.
+Having backpacks, shoes, and other supplies is important, so some free back to school items may be offered.

 - Angel Tree - This can provide children in Dallas Texas with free Christmas toys, gifts, clothing and their families with holiday meals.

 - Veterans Programs - The Salvation Army offers this in partnership with the Veteran’s Administration.
 Housing and other support services are offered, including help with establishing income, paying rent, saving money and addressing behavioral health and medical needs.
 More on veteran help from UnMet needs in Texas.

 - Clothing assistance, in particular for children and people who need attire for work.